frabjous/open-guide-editor/doc/basic-usage.md

 ## Citations

 For markdown files, if a bibliography (or bibliographies) is set for the project in the [settings](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md), if a `@` is typed to begin [pandoc-style citation](https://pandoc.org/MANUAL.html#citation-syntax), an autocomplete list of keys from the bibliography should pop up.
 It should filter down as you type.
-Use the arrows and enter to select one of the autocompletions.
+Use the arrow keys to select, and press enter to insert one of the autocompletions.

 ## Other Documentation